The town of Killington is located in Rutland County, amidst the Green Mountains in Central Vermont.

 Killington offers a plethora of activities all year round.

 In winter, you may undertake adventure activities, like skiing, snowboarding, sledding, and snowshoeing.

 In summer and autumn, you may go hiking, mountain biking, camping and rock climbing.

 Killington’s picturesque mountains, colorful terrains and endless recreational activities make it the perfect holiday destination.

 So, whether you are planning a romantic getaway or a family ski trip, Killington is just the place for you!

-It opened in the year 1958 and has become a resort that is frequented year after year by thousands of people.
+It opened in 1958 and has become a resort frequented yearly by thousands of people.